3mdeb/conferences/2025/qoss/qubes-air-opinionated-value-prop.md

   - [ ] Qubes Air and RemoteVM novum that coming to Qubes OS R4.3
   - [ ] PoC demo it works in at least tested in some limited capacity
 - [ ] explain what workloads those components can satisfy
-  - [ ] enumerate workfloads and workflows based on threat model that can be satisfied using compoents connected in our system Dasharo+Qubes Air on server and Dasharo+Qubes OS on thin client
+  - [ ] enumerate workloads and workflows based on threat model that can be satisfied using components connected in our system Dasharo+Qubes Air on server and Dasharo+Qubes OS on thin client
-  - [ ] how those are executed now, how those would be used in future
+  - [x] how those are executed now,
     - nobody want to talk about ugly reality of today
+  - [ ] how those would be used in future
 - [ ] relation to attestation based authentication
   - [ ] TrenchBoot role
     - this is not AEM case, although AEM could be used at thin client